 MSSL is the UK's largest university-based space research group, delivering a broad, cutting-edge science programme, underpinned by a strong capability in space science instrumentation.
 Our scientific research ranges from cosmology and the study of extra-galactic objects, to studies of the Sun, the planets and their moons, and the Earth.
 Details can be found on www.ucl.ac.uk/mssl

 The salary will be in the Associate Professor grade 9 range: £54,131 to £59,135, plus relocation benefits.
 The appointment grade will be commensurate with accomplishment and experience.
 The start date will be 1 April 2020 or as soon as possible after that.

-Informal enquiries may be made to Prof Mark Cropper (firstname.lastname@example.org) or, for admin matters, to Suzanne Winter .
-Apply online at http://www.ucl.ac.uk/hr/jobs/.
+Uploaded materials should include a CV, a letter to the Head of Department and any other materials you consider appropriate.
+Informal enquiries may be made to Prof Mark Cropper ([email protected]) or, for admin matters, to Suzanne Winter.
+Apply online using the URL at the bottom of this page.
 If you are having difficulty accessing the on-line recruitment system please contact Suzanne Winter for advice.